 As the camp is run by the Massai, we have the opportunity to practice portrait photography at sunrise with the Massai dressed in traditional vibrant clothing, as they dance and sing for us, carving a path through the waving grass of the plains.

 DAY 11: We’ll enjoy a final game drive on the way to the Ol Kiombo airstrip for our bush flight to Nairobi’s regional airport, Wilson.
-Upon arrival, we’ll be met and transferred to the Crowne Plaza inside the international airport complex, where guests can relax, shower, repack, and enjoy the luxurious dayroom.
-We’ll meet for dinner and each guest will take the courtesy shuttle to the nearby international airport in time to check in for his or her international flight home.
+Upon arrival, we’ll be met and transferred to a 4-star hotel near the international airport complex.
+Guests will enjoy a day room at the hotel and catch late evening flights home.